Ila1997/meditation-website/README.md

 ![Immagine](https://i.ibb.co/JnGQcT5/Meditation-screenshot.png)

 # *About the project:*
-This is a meditation website, created with react and it can be used both from laptop and mobile.
+This is a meditation website, created with React and it can be used both from laptop and mobile.

 The project required: